Dayo-Akinsola/games/README.md

 ## Tech Used
 Python, Flask, SQLite, Jinja, HTML, CSS

-The games were collected from the RAWG API and the deals were from IsThereAnyDeal API.
+The games were collected from the RAWG API and the deals were from the IsThereAnyDeal API.